frame-lang/frame-docs/intermediate_frame/control_flow.rst

 Frame control flow has a compact syntax for various forms of branching.
-It is inspired by the 'C' langauge ternary expression:
+It is inspired by the 'C' language ternary expression:

 .. code-block::
     :caption: 'C' langauge ternary syntax